willemt/dogebox/SPEC.rst

 4. Maintaining log concensus (WIP)
 ==================================
+It is compulsory that Action logs be synchronised between nodes from the point that the node.

 File and Piece logs are shared using one of the following methods:

 1. Action log messages